bbauska/JS-svg/README.md

 </svg>
 ```

-As you can see, SVG is written in such a way as to preserve the
+<p>As you can see, SVG is written in such a way as to preserve the
 semantics of the code.
 Search engines love this; no longer are they
 looking at an impenetrable wall of pixels; they can clearly see the
 *intent* within the markup.
 In this case, four circles displayed in the
 order they're written, with a title for extra accessibility.
 Figure 1-1
-shows how this markup appears when rendered.
+shows how this markup appears when rendered.</p>

 ![](./images/image007.jpg){width="3.15in" height="3.15in"}